loelkes/pypi-bmjv/README.md

 # BMJV

-*Note:* This a pathon wrapper around the data feeds from the Federal Ministry of Justice and Consumer Protection in Germany.
+*Note:* This a Python wrapper around the data feeds from the Federal Ministry of Justice and Consumer Protection (BMJV) in Germany.
 It's content is exclusivly in German.
-Please see [Translations](https://www.gesetze-im-internet.de/Teilliste_translations.html) on the website of the ministry for further information.
+Please see [Translations](https://www.gesetze-im-internet.de/Teilliste_translations.html) on the website of the BMJV for further information.

 **BMJV** stands for **B**undes**m**inisterium der **J**ustiz und für **V**erbraucherschutz (Federal Ministry of Justice and Consumer Protection).